I created an Ansible Playbook to build a three-tier network configuration on AWS

 --- # vars file for aws_vpc # REGION region: "ap-northeast-1" # PROFILE profile: "default" # VPC vpc_name: "shimeji-3layer-vpc" vpc_cidr: "10.10.0.0/16" # IGW igw_name: "shimeji-3layer-igw" # NGW ngw_name: "shimeji-3layer-ngw" # Subnet name where NGW will be created ngw_subnet_name: "shimeji-3layer-public-subnet-a" # ROUTETABLE(PUBLIC) rttable_pub_name: "shimeji-3layer-pub-rt" # ROUTETABLE(DMZ) rttable_dmz_name: "shimeji-3layer-dmz-rt" # PUBLIC_SUBNET pub_subnet: - { pub_subnet_cidr: "10.10.10.0/24" ,subnet_az: "ap-northeast-1a" ,pub_subnet_name: "shimeji-3layer-public-subnet-a" } - { pub_subnet_cidr: "10.10.20.0/24" ,subnet_az: "ap-northeast-1c" ,pub_subnet_name: "shimeji-3layer-public-subnet-c" } # DMZ_SUBNET dmz_subnet: - { dmz_subnet_cidr: "10.10.30.0/24" ,subnet_az: "ap-northeast-1a" ,dmz_subnet_name: "shimeji-3layer-dmz-subnet-a" } - { dmz_subnet_cidr: "10.10.40.0/24" ,subnet_az: "ap-northeast-1c" ,dmz_subnet_name: "shimeji-3layer-dmz-subnet-c" } # PRIVATE_SUBNET pri_subnet: - { pri_subnet_cidr: "10.10.50.0/24" ,subnet_az: "ap-northeast-1a" ,pri_subnet_name: "shimeji-3layer-private-subnet-a" } - { pri_subnet_cidr: "10.10.60.0/24" ,subnet_az: "ap-northeast-1c" ,pri_subnet_name: "shimeji-3layer-private-subnet-c" } # Subnet associated with IGW atache_igw_subnet: - "10.10.10.0/24" - "10.10.20.0/24" # Subnet to associate with NGW atache_ngw_subnet: - "10.10.30.0/24" - "10.10.40.0/24"

-This time, we will add the prefix "shimeji-3layer" to each resource
+This time, we will prefix each resource with "shimeji-3layer"

 execution